-Hybris Cockpit Framework uses configuration files for customizing UI components.
-According to hybris documentation, there are three levels of customization: easy, medium and expert.
-This article is about “easy customization”, via XML files.
-In this article, I focus on one aspect of the cockpit UI configuration: cockpit UI configuration files from the folder
+Hybris Cockpit Framework uses configuration files to customize UI components.
+According to the Hybris documentation, there are three levels of customization: easy, medium, and expert.
+This article is about “easy customization” via XML files.
+In this article, I focus on one aspect of cockpit UI configuration: cockpit UI configuration files from the folder

 resource/-config/